Taghachar: Under Arghun

 Arghun rewarded Taghachar by making him a commander of Qara'unas and appointing him as atabeg of his youngest son Khitai-Oghul.
 Taghachar soon took action against Buqa in 1289, who harnessed absolute power in his hands.
 Arghun's first step was to investigate former non-paid Salghurid taxes.
 As a result, he appointed Taghachar to as new head of Fars province inju treasury and gained over 1.5 million dinars from the province.
 After Buqa's death, his associates including Georgian king Demetre II were executed.
 His 16-year-old son, David was put in Taghachar's household.
 Taghachar's status was so strengthened that he became of the recipients of letters from Nicholas IV as person of power.

-In 1290, he participated in Arghun's army in battles against Golden Horde khan Mengu Timur on Caucasus.
-Moving from capital on 28 March, he arrived on banks of Karasu river (on north of the Derbent) and was victorious against Mengu Timur's commander Toqay Noyan and Terktay Bahadur.
+In 1290, he participated in Arghun's army in battles against Golden Horde Emir Nogai on Caucasus.
+Moving from capital on 28 March, he arrived on banks of Karasu river (on north of the Derbent) and was victorious against Nogai's commander Toqay Noyan and Terktay Bahadur.
 Following the victory, Taghachar was sent to Khorasan front in April.
 Towards the end of Arghun's reign, Taghachar allied himself to other powerful emirs like Tugel, Toghan and Qoncuqbal in order to remove powerful vizier Sa'ad al-Dawla in 1291.
 Arghun was seriously ill and apparently couldn't speak, which gave Taghachar his allies the opportunity of removing their rivals in court, starting with Sa'ad al-Dawla.
 He invited the Arghun's senior emirs Orduqiya, Josh, and Qujan to a feast in honor of his ward Khitay's birthday on 4 March, where they were arrested.
 Sa'ad al-Dawla was found in suburban Tabriz and was executed in Taghachar's house next day.